What is The Boston Outpatient Assisted Treatment Program?

 How can I become a client?

-The BOAT Program is available to clients who fall into one of the following three categories: open criminal matters, probation cases, and graduates of mental health court.
+The BOAT Program is available to clients who have open criminal matters or probation cases.
 BOAT is ideal for clients struggling with serious mental illness (SMI), co-occurring substance use disorders, or clients frequently caught in a “revolving door” of repeated psychiatric hospitalizations, and/or arrests leading to detention in jails and prisons.

 Contact Us